 Step #1 Pot size – Look for a container that will hold 5 gallons and is from 14-20 inches in diameter.
 This will allow your plant to develop a large and healthy root system.

 Step #2 Planting – Keep it to one plant per pot.
-Don’t be tempted to put more than one plant in a pot.
+Don’t be tempted to put more than one plant into a pot.
 Overcrowding can lead to poor air circulation which can lead to diseases such as early blight.
 Remember, you goal is enough room for the roots.
 Keep the roots happy and healthy and you will grow a happy and healthy supply of tomatoes.

 Step #3 Soil – When planting any variety of tomato, be sure to use good quality soil (allow for 1 inch of space from the pot rim) and compost mixture.
-As flowers start to appear add some more compost to your container by just sprinkling it around the plant directly in the pot.
+As flowers start to appear, top dress with compost.
+This will keep the base of the plant covered and protected.
 As you water the nutrients from the newly added compost will slowly work it’s way down to the plant’s roots making absorption easier.

-Yes, it is possible to grow full sized tomato plants in containers!
+Yes, it is possible to grow full-sized tomato plants in containers!
 How cool is that?
 Before we dive in deeper we need to go over a few terms.
-There are two types of tomato plants Determinate and Indeterminate.
+There are actually two types of tomato plants, Determinate and Indeterminate.

 Determinate tomato plants reach a certain plant height and then stop growing.
 The majority of their fruit matures within a month or two and appears at the ends of the branches.
 These tomato plants need to be supported because of the weight of the tomatoes.
 You can do this with a simple tomato cage and are a favorite of canners since all the tomatoes tend to ripen at once.

 When choosing a plant for your pots it is best to stick with a bush-like Determinate plant.